 The difficulty in consistently detecting drones from afar reduces the efficacy of Patriot batteries against UCAVs.
 Further, medium and long-range air-defense systems are armed with exorbitantly expensive missiles, making them a less than ideal solution for countering cheap drones.
 The U.S. should still encourage the Gulf states to invest in theater air defense systems, such as THAAD, to contend with Iran’s ballistic missiles and as an added layer of defense against UCAVs.
 But the U.S. must also urgently prioritize boosting short-range air defense capabilities capable of striking down drones within visual range.
 The Abqaiq attack demonstrated that all sensitive sites in the region are in need of such defenses.
 The U.S. should seek to collaborate with Israel on new counter-drone innovations and ensure that as new technologies emerge, they are shared with other regional partners as well.
 To that end, it was an encouraging development that the U.S. and Israeli National Security Councils agreed in April 2021 “to establish an interagency working group to focus particular attention on the growing threat of unmanned aerial vehicles [UAVs] and precision-guided missiles produced by Iran and provided to its proxies in the Middle East region.”

-Finally, the U.S. should advocate for the extension of the Iranian arms embargo contained in U.N.
-Security Council Resolution 2231, which would keep barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China.
-Although Iran has systematically flouted the provisions of the arms embargo proscribing exports of combat UAVs to its partners and proxies, the embargo’s existence is more than symbolic.
-It ensures that U.S. interdictions of illicit Iranian arms transfers are justified under international law.
-The collapse of the arms embargo risks increasingly sophisticated drone technologies falling into the hands of Iran and its proxies, enabling them to further destabilize the region.
+The Iranian arms embargo contained in U.N.
+Security Council Resolution 2231, which kept barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China, expired in October 2021.
+Although Iran has systematically flouted the provisions of the arms embargo proscribing exports of combat UAVs to its partners and proxies, the embargo’s existence was more than symbolic.
+It ensured that U.S. interdictions of illicit Iranian arms transfers were justified under international law.
+The collapse of the arms embargo risked increasingly sophisticated drone technologies falling into the hands of Iran and its proxies, enabling them to further destabilize the region.